What is a Bishop?

-The Church in Wales has six diocesan bishops (that is, bishops with responsibility for running a diocese) and two assistant bishops to help them.
+The Church in Wales has six diocesan bishops with defined responsibility for running a diocese.
 The bishops are all members of the Governing Body, but the Church has given the diocesan bishops particular responsibility for issues of faith, mission and ministry when they meet together as a group, called the Bench of Bishops.
-For example, the Governing Body will only consider making a change to the Church’s teaching (such as the decision in 1996 to enable women to be ordained as priests in the Church in Wales) if the Bench of Bishops has first considered the matter and is prepared to support it.
+For example, the Governing Body will only consider making a change to the Church’s teaching if the Bench of Bishops has first considered the matter and is prepared to support it.

 The Bench of Bishops meets 4-6 times per year to consider a wide range of issues on behalf of the Church.
 These might include:

 - Plans for using different forms of ministry to carry out the Church’s mission in the different dioceses of Wales;

 - The Church’s views on different ethical issues as they arise;